mark279455/Battleships/README.md

 d.
 Input is accepted in the format row/column or column/row - i.e. you can enter 'c4' or '4c'.

 e.
-The key for the ships is diaplayed during the game.
+The key for the ships is displayed during the game.

         - An unknown square is plain white.
         - The players ships are purple.